 The URL of the web page from which a visitor came.
 The server's referrer log file will indicate this.
 If a visitor came directly from a search engine listing, the query used to find the page will usually be encoded in the referrer URL, making it easy to see which keywords are bringing visitors.
 The referrer information can also be accessed as document referrer within Java Script or via the HTTP_REFERER environment variable (accessible from scripting languages).

 The method a search engine or directory uses to match the keywords in a query with the content of each web page, so that the web pages found can be ordered suitably in the query results.
 Each search engine or directory is likely to use a different algorithm, and to change or improve its algorithm from time to time.

 After a user enters a search query, the page that is displayed, is call the results page.
 Sometimes it may be called SERPs, for "search engine results page."
 Source: Webmaster World Forums

 Stands for "Return On Investment" and refers to the percentage of profit or revenue generated from a specific activity.
 For example, one might measure the ROI of a paid listing campaign by adding up the total amount spent on the campaign (say $200) versus the amount generated from it in revenue (say $1,000).
 The ROI would then be 500 percent.
 Or often referred to sales per lead.

 The software that searches an index and returns matches.
 Search engine is often used synonymously with spider and index, although these are separate components that work with the engine.
 Some of the major search engines are Google, Yahoo, MSN.

 The act of marketing a web site via search engines, whether this be improving rank in organic listings, purchasing paid listings or a combination of these and other search engine related activities.

-The act of altering a website for SEO or website optimization so that it does well in the organic, crawler-based listings of search engines.
+The act of altering a website to improve 1st page placement and does well in the organic, crawler-based listings of search engines.
 Also called SEO or website optimization.

 - See>> Search Engine Marketing (SEM)